-At Michigan Christian College you may choose any one of six degrees and certificates: Bachelor of Religious Education, Associate in Arts, Associate in Science, Associate in Applied Science, Junior College Certificate, or Certificate of Achievement.
-The specific requirements for each degree are given in the following pages.
-In addition, you must complete the equivalent of at least one year of full-time work (24 hours) at MCC.
+At Michigan Christian College you may choose any one of six degrees and certificates: Bachelor of Religious Education, Associate in Arts, Associate in Science, Associate in Applied Science, Certificate in General Studies, or Certificate in Applied Science.
+For each degree or certificate, you must complete the equivalent of at least one year of full-time work (24 hours) at MCC.
 If you lack no more than six units of the amount required for graduation, these hours may be taken at another accredited institution with prior approval of the Academic Dean.